nicolap16/Team-Allocation-Tool/README.md

 ## Getting Started

-To run locally, open Terminal and install requirements.txt and start a flask server (flask run)
+To run locally, open Terminal and install requirements.txt and start a flask server

 ## Usage